-Registration Submission Criteria

-- What is the energy technology to be leveraged? - Who will buy the product or service, and why do they need the product or service? - Who will benefit should this business succeed? - What role will this business play in the energy transition?

-The team understands their technology of choice and has evaluated the relevant market, outlined a vision for the role the business could play in an equitable energy transition, and considered what would be necessary to achieve success.
+Registration Submission Criteria Suggested questions to address in content: Criteria: What is the energy technology to be leveraged?
+Who will buy the product or service, and why do they need the product or service?
+What role will this business play in the energy industry? • The team understands their technology of choice and has evaluated the relevant market, outlined a vision for the role the business could play in the energy industry, and considered what would be necessary to achieve success.

 Based on these review criteria, the prize administrator will invite selected teams to compete in each regional convener's Explore Event.
-As indicated in the Additional Terms and Conditions (Appendix A), geographic diversity may be considered as a selection criterion for invitation to compete in the Explore Phase events.
+As indicated in the Additional Terms and Conditions (Appendix A), geographic locations may be considered as a selection criterion for invitation to compete in the Explore Phase events.
 These teams will then be asked to provide the submission materials required for the Explore Phase.
 During the Explore Phase, teams will present their business plans to regional judges as part of a live event held virtually.

-8.9 How Explore Phase Student Finalists Are Determined
+7.9 How Explore Phase Student Finalists Are Determined

 Each regional convener will identify and secure a panel of judges to evaluate the Explore Phase presentations.
-Winners will be announced as part of each Explore Event, and within 30 days following the announcement, the prize administrator will work with winners to collect the necessary information to distribute cash prizes.
+Within 30 days following the finalist announcement, the prize administrator will work with teams to collect the necessary information to distribute cash prizes.